barrowclift/barrowclift.github.io/_posts/2020-01-20-second-annual-ios-music-player-competition.markdown

 [^value-judgement]: Stezza's [tagline in the App Store](https://apps.apple.com/app/id590317007) reads "for the Car and AppRadio".
 [^car-usage]: However, for everyone's safety including your own, you should __never__ operate your phone while driving.
 [^ecoute-updates]: [Ecoute] received just three tiny bug fixes in 2019, all of which from more than six months ago.
-[^its-a-secret]: You didn't hear this from me, but to access the secret "Power Users" settings page, copy `LETS_give_YOU_more_POWER`, then navigate to "Settings" > "Advanced" in Marvis Pro.
-You should see an alert that the secret settings page has been unlocked.
 [^igor]: Ironically, I find the effect looks positively hideous with [Tyler the Creator](https://music.apple.com/us/artist/tyler-the-creator/420368335)'s [*Igor*](https://music.apple.com/us/album/igor/1463409338) (featured throughout this article as the "demonstration album"), but in day-to-day use I found the effect looks great the vast majority of the time.
 Such is the nature with designs like this, the results really do vary!
 [^stacks]: Now renamed "Paths" for the "SongOwl" rebanding.
 [^volume-gesture]: This gesture would typically adjust the volume in TapTunes, but when this gesture is disabled the album art in the "Now Playing" view becomes a gesture "dead zone" and can no longer be used to even dismiss the view.
 The only other contender that behaves this way is [Sathron].